-The names of our directors, their city of residence, their principal occupation, the year when they became directors, the number of voting Shares (Class A Subordinate Voting Shares and Class B Shares) of the Corporation that the directors owned beneficially or over which they exercised control or direction, as well as the number of share units held by the directors pursuant to the Deferred Share Unit Plan of the Corporation (or, in the case of directors who are also employees of the Corporation, the number of vested deferred share units granted pursuant to the Share Unit Plan of Transcontinental Inc. for executives), as of October 27, 2019, are indicated below.
+The names of our directors, their city of residence, their principal occupation, the year when they became directors, the number of voting Shares (Class A Subordinate Voting Shares and Class B Shares) of the Corporation that the directors owned beneficially or over which they exercised control or direction, as well as the number of share units held by the directors pursuant to the Deferred Share Unit Plan of the Corporation (or, in the case of directors who are also employees of the Corporation, the number of vested deferred share units granted pursuant to the Share Unit Plan of Transcontinental Inc. applicable to the Chair of the Board or for executives), as of October 25, 2020, are indicated below.